C-huck/gesture-handshape-perception/README.md

 - Scikit-learn

 **Background:**
-- Non-signers are good at resolving grammatical information about signs, like whether the events they denote have natural semantic endpoints:
+- People unfamiliar with a sign language, aka non-signers, are good at resolving grammatical information about signs, like whether the events they denote have natural semantic endpoints:
-  -  e.g., *The flower wilted* has an endpoint (*The flower is completely wilted*), but *The flower grew* does not (*?The flower completely grew*).
+  -  This phenomenon in language is called *telicity*. e.g., *The flower wilted* has an endpoint/is telic (*The flower is completely wilted*), but *The flower grew* does not/is atelic (*?The flower completely grew*).
--  But, non-signers are bad at guessing the encyclopedic content (=meaning) of signs: e.g., Non-signers usually can't guess that the sign DECIDE (Fig 1, left) means *to decide* or THINK (Fig 1, right) mean *to think*, but they know that the former has a natural semantic endpoint while the latter does not
+-  But, non-signers are bad at guessing the encyclopedic content (=meaning) of signs
+  -   e.g., Non-signers usually can't guess that the sign DECIDE (Fig 1, left) means *to decide* or THINK (Fig 1, right) mean *to think*, but they know that the former has a natural semantic endpoint while the latter does not
+- This project focuses on how meaning and *argument structure* are conveyed in silent gesture, and how they are perceived
+  - *argument structure* refers to how many nouns a verb takes.
+If a verb takes only one noun, it's intransitive (*The ball bounced*).
+If it takes two, it's transitive (*I bounced a ball*)
+- Previous work on argument structure in silent gesture has demonstrated that non-signers manipulate the shape of their hands to distinguish between transitive and intransitive verbs
+  - These studies do not generalize, as they looked at only a few verbs
-- Some work has shown that non-signers are better at guessing the meaning of gestures that other non-signers produce, but these studies adopt an artificial measure of accuracy
+- Previous work has shown that non-signers are better at guessing the meaning of gestures that other non-signers produce
-- Little work has examined how/whether non-signers perceive arguments or argument structure in silent gesture
+  - These studies adopt a strict definition of accuracy, however, such that if the gesture means *to hammer* and a non-signer thinks it means *to pound*, the guess was marked as incorrect.
-- **Q1:** (a) Can participants with no sign language experience detect whether silent gestures represent transitive (*I bounced a ball*) or intransitive (*The ball bounced*) events? (b) Do visual characteristics of the gestures guide non-signer's perception of transitivity?; See `/gesture-transitivity-project`
+- **Q1:** (a) Can participants with no sign language experience detect whether silent gestures represent transitive or intransitive events? (b) Do visual characteristics of the gestures guide non-signer's perception of transitivity?; See `/gesture-transitivity-project`
 - **Q2:** How accurate are non-signing participants at guessing the encyclopedic content of silent gestures?
 See `/gesture-meaning-project`

 ![Figure from https://doi.org/10.1073/pnas.1423080112](https://c-huck.github.io/images/F2large.jpg)